Taj Mahal Natural Stone Quartzite | Arizona Tile”

 - Sink Type – Top Mount, Under Mount and Farmhouse

 Stain Resistance – Quartzite must be sealed with a quality natural stone sealer that is non-toxic for food service applications.
-If you re-seal you counter on a regular basis, the surface should stay relatively protected.
+If you re-seal regularly, the surface should stay protected.
 The most important thing to know is that you cannot use chemical cleaners to clean the stone.
-Chemical cleaners such as Windex, 409 and Simple Green will strip the sealer away, leaving your surface unprotected.
+Chemical cleaners, such as Windex, 409 and Simple Green, will strip the sealer away leaving the surface unprotected.

 Heat Resistance – Quartzite is virtually heat proof.
 The reason we say heat proof is that in some instances, extreme temperature change can cause a crack of fissure to split apart.
 Other than that, most cookware will not get hot enough to damage natural stone.
 Because of this, we always recommend a hot pad or trivet.

-Impact – Although quartzite can withstand impact, if and when some a hard impact does occur, edges can chip.
+Impact – Although quartzite can withstand impact, if a hard impact does occur, edges can chip.

-Food Safe – If you properly seal your quartzite countertop and clean after each use, you should have an exceptionally clean and sanitary counter surface.
-Quartzite is not NSF approved for use in commercial food preparation areas.
+Food Safe – You should have a clean and sanitary countertop if you properly seal your quartzite countertop and clean after each usage.
+Quartzite is not approved for use in commercial food preparation areas by the NSF.

 Test your quartzite before you make your selection.
-Not all quartzite is the same.
+Not all quartzites are the same.
 Use the test below to determine the suitability of your quartzite slab selection.